HarinRamesh/HarinRamesh.github.io/_pages/about.md

 This blog is my way of sharing my passion and learnings with all of you.

-PS: PS: And of course, thanks to ChatGPT for writing such an incredibly unique and original intro.
+PS: And of course, thanks to ChatGPT for writing such an incredibly unique and original intro.